 How to Password Protect a PDF on Mac with UPDF

-UPDF is a dynamic and user-friendly PDF application with a huge array of features that will assist you in editing, annotating, converting, organizing, and protecting PDF files.
+UPDF is a dynamic and user-friendly PDF application with a huge array of features that will assist you in protecting, editing, annotating, converting, and organizing PDF files.

 You can password protect PDFs on Mac with the following simple procedures using UPDF.